makerfactoryio/docs/docs/development-boards/sensorio/schematics.md

 ## Solid State Relays

-The outputs OUT1 and OUT2, are driven by the opto-isolated "solid-state relay" [TLP241A](https://toshiba.semicon-storage.com/info/docget.jsp?did=14237&prodName=TLP241A) from Toshiba Semiconductor.
+The outputs OUT1 and OUT2, are driven by the opto-isolated "solid-state relay" [TLP241A](https://toshiba.semicon-storage.com/info/docget.jsp?did=14237&prodName=TLP241A) from *Toshiba Semiconductor*.
 These devices consist of a photo MOSFET optically coupled to an infrared light emitting diode.
 They are housed in a 4-pin DIP package.
-They provide an isolation voltage of 5000 Vrms, making them suitable for applications that require reinforced insulation.

 !!! info "TLP241A output characteristics:"
 	* ON-state current: 2 A max. continuous, 6 A pulsed (t=100 mseg, duty=10%)
-	* IN0state resistance" 150 mOhm (continuous)
+	* ON-state resistance: 150 mOhm (continuous)
-	* Isolation voltage: 5 kVrms
+	* Isolation voltage: 5,000 Vrms
 	* Maximum DC voltage: 26 V (limited by the varistor)
 	* Maximum AC voltage: 20 Vrms (limited by the varistor)